-Steve Dodd – President
+Steve Dodd – Chair

 I grew up in Twin Falls and learned to climb at Dierkes.
 Despite my best efforts to be gypsy trash I relocated back to Hailey after several years of traveling and climbing.
 Many of the climbing areas I’ve traveled to are on public lands, and I’ve seen firsthand how easy it is for management agencies to simply say “no” to particular activities if those user groups don’t present a cohesive voice.
 I want SICC to be a productive conduit for working with land management agencies/land owners and also provide tangible benefit to climbers through route and hardware maintenance.

-Chelsea Lyda – Vice President
+Chelsea Lyda – Vice Chair

 I was born and raised in Orlando, FL.
 I moved to Twin Falls, ID with my husband in June 2013.
 While I always enjoyed being outside, being in a new environment has opened so many more opportunities to explore.
 I quickly grew a love for kayaking, hiking, camping and, about 2 ½ years ago, rock climbing.
 My husband, Ben, grew up in Twin Falls and learned rock climbing when he was teenager, so he’s been a great teacher to have around.
 While making friends at the local climbing businesses I’ve also been introduced to the local climbing community.
 It’s been amazing learning about all the things that SICC does to educate the climbers, old and new, as well as preserving the crags nearby and making sure there are always fun and safe spots to climb.
 I’m excited to have the opportunity to be a part of this amazing organization and to serve our community!